 Traditional QoS is provided by the network layer per connection.
 An enhancement of QoS is achieved through the introduction of QoS for transport services.
 For multimedia networked systems, the notion of QoS has to be extended because many other services contribute to the end-to-end service quality.
 To discuss further QoS concepts and resource management principles, we need a system model of the multimedia systems.
-We assume following model for the multimedia system: the multimedia system.
+We assume the following model for the multimedia system: the multimedia system consists of two domains: application and system.

-The application domain contains modules for the programmer of a multimedia application, e.g., programming abstractions for audio/ video handling, or the run-time system for the dynamic module management.
+The application domain contains modules for the programmer of a multimedia application, e.g., programming abstractions for audio/video handling, or the run-time system for the dynamic module management.
 The system domain is divided into two parts: communication services and operating system services.